jasonsckrabulis/mcwhinnie_etal_respirometry/README.md

 ## McWhinnie _et al_. - Temperature and mass scaling affect cutaneous and pulmonary respiratory performance in a diving frog

-An open-source flow-through respirometry device to measure flow rate and percent oxygen.

 ---

 ### Authors and maintainers